pinguinpfleger/ASWX1-FW-MOD/README.md

 5. **ADAPTIVE_STEP_SMOOTHING activated**
     Adaptive Step Smoothing increases the resolution of multi-axis moves, particularly at step frequencies below 1kHz (for AVR) or 10kHz (for ARM), where aliasing between axes in multi-axis moves causes audible vibration and surface artifacts.
     The algorithm adapts to provide the best possible step smoothing at the lowest stepping frequencies.

 ## Individual adjustments
 Individual adjustments can be made in [Configuration.h](/Marlin/Configuration.h) and [Configuration_adv.h](/Marlin/Configuration_adv.h)
 [Read more about configuring Marlin](https://marlinfw.org/docs/configuration/configuration.html)
 Of course the firmware must be recompiled than.
 There are serveral ways to compile.

+\[Linux / Mac\]
-An easy one is [platformio CLI](https://docs.platformio.org/en/latest/installation.html#installation-methods) command.
+An easy one do compile is [platformio CLI](https://docs.platformio.org/en/latest/installation.html#installation-methods) command.
 To complile you just need execute `platformio run` in the root folder of this repository (where platformio.ini is also located).
 The new compiled firmware is saved here: .pio/build/megaatmega2560/firmware.hex

+\[Windows\]
+There is a great instruction how to [use Arduino-IDE on Marlin.org](https://marlinfw.org/docs/basics/install_arduino.html).
+This should be the easiest way on Windows.

+Bord: "Arduino/Genuino Mega or Mega 2560"
+Processor: "ATmega2560 (Mega 2560)"

+Customize your configs, use "Sketchs -> Export compiled Binary", flash

 ## Flashing
+**Important**: Don't forget to read and backup your current Eeprom-settings with `M503`!!!

-The display and the USB-Port are sharing the same wires so flashing the tft firmware need some extra work.
+The display and the USB-Port are sharing the same wires so flashing the motherboard-firmware need some extra work.
 There are two ways possible to flash the firmware.

 ### 1. Disconnect the display